sanskrit/raw_etexts_english/blogs/manasataramgini/2006-09-09_the-split-forces-and-the-pralapa.md

 +++
-title = "The split forces and thexa0pralApa"
+title = "The split forces and the pralApa"

 +++
 The muni and me were in a sense like branches of the same tree.
 We